-Wearing the Berry College student ID and lanyard at all times when on campus.
+• Wearing the Berry College student ID and lanyard at all times when on campus.

-During any clinical encounters in the didactic and clinical phases of training, PA students must have visible identification that indicates they are a Berry PA Student.
+During any clinical encounters in the didactic and clinical phases of training, PA students must have visible identification that indicates they are a Berry PA Student or physician assistant student.
 Such identification includes: